hoangbv15/my-notes/software-dev/DDD.md

 Another way to think of Entities vs Value Objects is to imagine implementing an equal comparison.
 We don't have to do this, but if we did, for Entities we would compare their IDs, whereas for Value Objects, we'd compare the attributes.

 Value Objects also may contain business rules, but they should be vastly simpler.

+> Now you might think, why the need of a whole object here, just to encapsulate a string?
+We can't just use strings directly?
+There are benefits of using Value Objects even for simple attributes such as Name:
+> - No ambiguity when reading code, as the type is spelled out instead of being just a generic type.
+> - If in the future we need to change or add a new attribute to the Value Object, it's done in 1 place.
+> - In languages such as C# .NET, you can use structs for Value Objects, so that they are initialised in stack instead of heap memory, removing the garbage collection penalty.
+>
+> Having said that, I feel that we can be flexible, especially for single attribute values that we know won't ever change.
+Or if we care more about time-to-market than longevity.

 Something can be a Value Object within a context, but an Entity in another context.
 It depends on whether or not the identity of that object is important for that context.
 This is called a _Bounded Context_, which I will describe later.